Cyber Monday 2019: 100+ best deals and sales to shop

 - Brooklinen: One of the internet's favorite bedding brands, Brooklinen is offering 20% off sitewide.

-- Casper: One of our top bed-in-a-box mattress brands is offering 15% off any mattress order until December 2.
+- Casper: One of our top bed-in-a-box mattress brands is offering 15% off any mattress order.

+- ClassPass: Have yet to try out ClassPass?
+We love the service for how easy it is to use.
+Perfect for anyone who's just getting started with exercise or is looking for the class that's right for them (and their schedule), you'll get your first month free when you sign up during the Cyber Week promo period.

 - Cocoon by Sealy: Not only will you get 25% off your purchase of any Chill Mattress, you'll also receive a free DreamFit Sheet Set and two DreamFit Pillows.